lalitshankarch/VulkanPlayground/README.md

 ## Running

-Copy the respective `shaders` directory to the binary location and run.
+Copy the respective `shaders` and `assets` directory to the binary location and run.